 The student I taught this morning is falling behind in his science class, and it’s bugging him.
 He’s worried it’s because he’s stupid, or a bad student.
 He thinks he might be the only one who can’t keep Fragile X and Turner’s syndrome straight, or who forgets the difference between mitosis and meiosis.
 He hates that he needs to get help.

 What if, afraid of how I would look, I had hidden that from him?
-If it was so important to me to continue to look like the expert in the room that I pretended I knew what caused Fragile X, and came to him the next day with a perfectly planned explanation, I might have reinforced the idea that he is alone in his forgetfulness, and I would have modeled for him that knowledge is static and memorised, and that you either have it or you don’t.
+If it was so important to me to continue to look like the expert in the room that I pretended I knew what caused Fragile X, and came to him with a perfectly planned explanation, I might have reinforced the idea that he is alone in his forgetfulness, and I would have modeled for him that knowledge is static and memorised, and that you either have it or you don’t.
 That would have been a real failure.

 Instead, I let him see that knowledge is constantly updated, learned, and checked.
 I showed him that being an expert doesn’t mean never having to check or learn.
 When I showed him that I also had to google it, it showed him that it’s normal to forget, that good students and smart people have to look things up.
 It also modeled a strategy for him that he can use himself when he gets stuck, which he might not have learned if I had made it look like magic.